lauraannewhelan/2024-2025-ATT-Y3-NGS/README.md

 # 🧬 Lab: Next-Generation Sequencing Analysis 2 🧬

 At the end of our last lab we created a multiple sample VCF file - now it's time to do some postprocessing and also annotate the file to make it easier for us to read.

+# Let's Get Started
+> **There will be a video to follow on screen!**

+# #Inspect the VCF output produced by FreeBayes

+### Steps
+**Display the VCF dataset**:
+- Click the galaxy-eye icon next to the VCF dataset generated by FreeBayes to display its contents.
+- VCF is a tabular plain text format though its information density makes it complicated to understand.

+### Question
+Can you locate at least some of the above-listed information in the dataset?
+Hints:
+- Lines starting with ## are comment lines explaining the content of the file.
+- Diploid genotypes at biallelic sites are encoded using 0/0, 0/1 and 1/1 to represent homozygous reference, heterozygous and homozygous variant states, respectively.

+## Inspect the VCF output produced by FreeBayes

+### Steps

+1. Run **bcftools norm** with the following parameters:
+- **VCF/BCF Data**: the VCF output of FreeBayes tool
+- **Choose the source for the reference genome**: Use a built-in genome
+- **Reference genome**: Human: hg19 (or a similarly named option)
+- **When any REF allele does not match the reference genome base**: ignore the problem (-w)
+- **Atomize**: No
+- **Left-align and normalize indels?**: Yes
+- **Perform deduplication for the folowing types of variant records**: do not deduplicate any records (Freebayes is not producing any duplicate calls).
+- **~multiallelics**: split multiallelic sites into biallelic records (-)
+    - **split the following variant types**: both
+- **output_type**: uncompressed VCF

+## Variant annotation and reporting

+A list of variants detected in a set of samples is a start, but to discover biologically or clinically relevant information in it is almost impossible without some additional tools and data.
+In particular, the variants in the list need to be:
+- prioritized with respect to their potential relevance for the biological / clinical phenotype that is studied

+    Even with exome sequencing, only a fraction of the detected variants will have a clear impact on the function of a protein (many variants will introduce silent mutations, or reside in intronic regions still covered by     the exome-enriched sequencing data).
+Of these, many will have been observed before in healthy individuals arguing against them playing an important role in an adverse phenotype.

+- filtered based on the inheritance pattern expected for a causative variant

+    A multisample VCF file records the most likely genotypes of all samples at every variant site.
+Knowing which individuals (samples) are affected by a phenotype we can exclude variants with inheritance patterns that are     incompatible with the observed inheritance of the phenotype.

+- reported in a more human-friendly form

+    While the VCF format can be used to encode all relevant information about any variant, it is hard for humans to parse that information.

+    Ideally, one would like to generate simpler reports for any set of filtered and prioritized variants.